ColemanSWE/ColemanSWE/README.md

 ### Hello!
 I'm Coleman.

 ### I'm a fullstack software developer currently living in Helsinki. 🇫🇮
-- I have several git repositories showcasing my skills in various languages, mostly Python, React.js, and frontend skills such as HTML and CSS.
+- I have several git repositories showcasing my skills in various languages, mostly Python, React.js
 - In my spare time I like to produce music and play guitar, play video games, and work out.

 ### Connect with me: